-As a WordPress blogger, you might have a habit of doing everything by yourself; whether it is writing blog posts, tweaking your theme, creating a landing page or setting up a WordPress security plugin.
-It is totally justifiable as there are a lot of tutorials out there, which would help you to do those things by yourself.
-However, you can offload work if you find WordPress developers for hire.
+As a WordPress user you might have a habit of doing everything by yourself.
+Whether that’s writing blog posts, tweaking your theme, creating a landing page or setting up a WordPress security plugin.
+It is totally justifiable as there are a lot of tutorials out there which can help you to do those things by yourself.
+However, you can offload work if you need to.

 - Programmers giving us very low-quality code